MicrosoftDocs/entra-docs/docs/identity/saas-apps/contentstack-tutorial.md

         ![Screenshot shows how to paste the Reply URL.](./media/contentstack-tutorial/reply.png "Reply Value")

 1. This is an optional step.
-If you wish to configure the application in SP-initiated mode, enter the Sign-on URL against the Sign on URL section:
+If you wish to configure the application in SP-initiated mode, enter the Sign-on URL against the Sign-on URL section:

     ![Screenshot shows how to paste the Sign on URL.](./media/contentstack-tutorial/optional.png "Login Value")